 - More than 4 million unique visitors downloaded almost 22 million pages of information from hawkeyesports.com, the official world wide web site of the Iowa Hawkeyes, in 2013-14.

 - The UI Athletics Department currently ranks 11 nationally and fourth among its Big Ten Conference peers in utilizing the popular social media web site, "Facebook," as a means to communicate with friends and fans with more than 480,000* Facebook "friends."

 - The UI Athletics Department currently ranks 6th nationally and second among its Big Ten Conference peers in utilizing the popular social media web site, "Twitter," as a means to communicate with friends and fans with more than 71,000* Twitter "followers."

 - The Department either stages directly or is directly involved in the staging of hundreds of outreach events annually on behalf of the University ranging from the 30-plus National I-Club banquet events each spring that touch more thousands of friends of the University to numerous instructional clinics and seminars staged for youth and coaches in Iowa City and across the state and region.

 - Each year, thousands of school-age children are introduced to the University of Iowa campus through several Hawkeye Sports camps.
 In addition to the young people experiencing the University and our community, the camps generate significant income for UI Residence Housing and Dining Services.
-In 2010-11, the Department paid nearly $425,000 to UI Residence Services to house and feed camp participants.
+In 2012-13, the Department paid $270,000 to UI Residence Services to house and feed camp participants.

-- Almost $70 million of officially licensed merchandise featuring trademarks of the UI and the Iowa Hawkeyes and manufactured by more than 600 licensees managed by the UI was sold at retail last year in the United States and around the world.
+- Almost $60 million of officially licensed merchandise featuring trademarks of the UI and the Iowa Hawkeyes and produced by more than 600 licensees managed by the UI was sold at retail last year in the United States and around the world.